n-zhou135/n-zhou135/README.md

 ### Howdy!
 I'm Noah 👋

 # 💫 About Me:
-- ⚡ I love learning about new coding languages and programming.<br>- 🔭 I’m currently working on several Java and Python projects.<br>- 🌱 I’m currently learning about neural networks and Linux.<br>- 👯 I’m looking to collaborate on a neural netowork project.
+- ⚡ I love learning about new coding languages and programming!<br>- 🔭 I’m currently working on several Java and Python projects.<br>- 🌱 I’m currently learning about neural networks and Linux.<br>- 👯 I’m looking to collaborate on a neural netowork project.

 ## 🌐 Socials: